freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-146-investigating-a-prime-pattern/index.md

 ---
-title: Problem 146: Investigating a Prime Pattern
+title: Investigating a Prime Pattern
 ---
 ## Problem 146: Investigating a Prime Pattern